What is Lasinone?

 Conclusion:

-hepatic disease appears to have been prevented by early treatment start.
-Neonatal
+appears to have been prevented by early treatment start.

-Nitisinone levels has potential to guide individualised therapy.
+phenylalanine, and Nitisinone levels has potential to guide

 Patient Support and Resources